zs297zijianshao/p3dunity/Report.md

-# Report Template

-A simple 3D unity game, control the doll models using weapons to defeat other troublesome dolls!

----

 ## Introduction

-A simple 3D unity game, control the doll models using weapons to defeat other troublesome dolls!
+A simple 3D unity game, control the doll models using weapons to defeat other troublesome toys!

 ### Planning